scikit-learn-contrib/MAPIE/doc/theoretical_description_classification.rst

 1. LAC
 ------

-In the LAC method, the conformity score is defined as as one minus the score of the true label.
+In the LAC method, the conformity score is defined as one minus the score of the true label.
 For each point :math:`i` of the calibration set :

 .. math::
     s_i(X_i, Y_i) = 1 - \hat{\mu}(X_i)_{Y_i}